 Specific materials and construction systems to meet ambitious and varied targets in terms of technical performance will be integrated into the design as required for the reduction of the noise emitted by those combustion turbines.

-Related features such as weather resistance, disassembly of the whole and of subsets, securities, lighting, electrical works ... will be integrated according to the needs.
+Related features such as weather resistance, disassembly of the whole and of subsets, securities, lighting, electrical works ... will be integrated according to the needs to this construction for industrial soundproofing.